Easysort/Easysort/README.md

 # What is EasySort
 EasySort makes you go from a sorting problem to a solution in just a couple of hours.
 Collect data, annotate it, train a model and you are ready to go.
+In Extra we provide a set of tools to make it easier to get started.

 # How to setup EasySort
 ...